-Snow Queen vs Marble Queen Pothos (How Differences)
+Snow Queen vs Marble Queen: Pothos (How Differences)

-The Snow Queen vs Marble Queen pothos is two beautiful, unique plants that would make a great addition to any home.
+The Snow Queen vs Marble Queen pothos are two beautiful, unique plants that would make a great addition to any home.
 They’re easy to care for and perfect for anyone who wants to add some life to their living space.
+Although they may look similar at first glance, there are some critical differences between these two indoor plants that you should be aware of before making your purchase.

+The Snow Queen pothos’s leaves are white, while the Marble Queen pothos gets its name from its beautiful marbled leaves with a few white veins.
 This article will give you a brief overview of each plant and explain how to tell them apart.
 So, read on if you’re looking for a new houseplant or want to learn more about these two popular varieties!

 Is Marble Queen Pothos the same as Snow Queen Pothos?

+No. The Marble Queen Pothos (Epipremnum aureum, “Marble Queen”) and the Snow Queen Pothos (Epipremnum aureum “Snow Queen”) are two different cultivars of the same family.
 Both these plants are native to tropical Asia and have green leaves with white variegation.
 Although they are similar in appearance, they are not the same plants.

-The Snow cultivar has more white variegated, elongated and pointed leaves, while the Marble cultivar has fewer white veins and rounder, more broadly-shaped leaves.
+The Snow cultivar has more white variegated, elongated, and pointed leaves, while the Marble cultivar has fewer white veins and rounder, more broadly-shaped leaves.
+These two cultivars share common characteristics: These two pothos plants thrive best in bright, indirect sunlight and moderate humidity.
+Their roots can live well in water or soil, as usual.
+They are simple to care for, making them popular houseplants.

 Identify Marble Queen and Snow Queen Pothos

 Marble Queen is a beautiful, trailing vine with large, dark green leaves.
-It is a popular houseplant and can be grown as a floor plant, hanging plant, or in a pot on a shelf.
+It is a popular houseplant and can be grown as a floor plant, a hanging plant, or in a pot on a shelf.
+This plant does well in low-light conditions and can be kept indoors year-round.

+Snow Queen is a pretty, white pothos with long, trailing stems.
+Its leaves are broad and lacy, and its vines are delicate.
 This plant grows best in bright, indirect light and evenly moist soil.
 It is perfect for a hanging planter or cascading down a pottery bowl.

 Key Difference Between Snow Queen vs Marble Queen Pothos